Herbie001/cse15l-lab-reports/lab5.md

 In order to fix the bug, we must edit the index so it should increment correctly.
 On line 49, `index1 += 1;` should be changed to `index2 += 1;` which will resolve
 the bug.
 We can do this either in the java file itself or using `vim ListExamples.java`.
-If we choose the vim route, then we can
+If we choose the vim route, then we can traverse to the bottom of the page using the following key strokes:
-then proceed with making the edit to the indexing bug `:wq!` to save and quit the file
+1. `<shift> g`(Capital G) allows us to jump to the bottom of the page.

+2. `/index1 <enter>` searches for the index to fix in the forward directions, which is why we use number 4 to traverse in reverse.

+3. `<shift> n`(Capital N) repeats the search, but in the opposite direction - starting from the bottom and working our way to the top results.

+4. `e` jumps to the end of a word.

+5. `r[2] <escape>` replaces the 1 at the end of the word with 2.

+6. `:wq <enter>` will save and exit.

 Here is a screenshot of running the same tests again with zero failures after addressing the bug and fixing it.